-This interstate lake stretches for just over seven miles, from New Jersey's West Milford through New York's Orange County.
-Half of the lake lies in each state.
+This interstate lake stretches for just over seven miles, from New Jersey's West Milford through New York's Orange County, with half of the lake lying in each state.

 At the north end of Greenwood Lake lies a sweet village of the same name.
 The area became a playground for the wealthy way back in the 1800s.
 With New York City only 50 miles away, this was a perfect spot for a rejuvenating weekend away.
 Today, it's peppered with cute stores, splendid vacation homes, and great restaurants, making it a wonderful spot for a weekend away in New Jersey.

 What used to be an area rich in quiet beauty now buzzes with the sound of non-stop jet skis and children screaming with joy during the summer months.
 In the winter, things quiet down considerably, but the hum of snowmobiles washes over the frozen landscape.